iip-ecosphere/platform/platform/tools/tools.maven.invoker/README.md

   - `javaHome` the home directory of the JDK/JRE to execute (default not set, using the one Maven was called on)
   - `mavenHome` the home directory of Maven to execute (default not set, using the one Maven was called on)
   - `timeoutInSeconds` a timeout when the invocation shall be terminated as failed execution (default `0`)

+The plugin takes over the system properties of the original request, in particular `-Dunpack.force` and passes them to the invoked maven processes.